 Find a spot where you can be in a comfortable, seated position

 Light your incense

-Take deep, purposeful breaths, allowing your mind to fully engage with the higher realms.
+Take deep, purposeful breaths, allowing your mind to fully engage, and your body to relax.

 Maintain your focus

 Keep the focus for as long as you feel is necessary for you to be spiritually fulfilled.